Want the power and scale of AWS or Google Cloud, but without the technical challenges? Enter Cloudways.

 If you're just getting up to speed on blogging and CMS platforms, Cloudways probably doesn't provide a great starting point.
 While the company wants beginners and novices to bring their business around, at the end of the day, they're more focused on power users and established sites.

-When you visit Cloudways, you'll see that pricing options start at just $10 per month for a single-core system that offers 25 GB of storage and one TB of bandwidth.
+When you visit Cloudways, you'll see pricing options for their premium options that start at just $12 per month for a single-core system that offers 25 GB of storage and one TB of bandwidth.
 Memory on the base package is a single GB.
-Storage, RAM and bandwidth all double with each tier you go up, but processor cores only double in the third tier and again in the fourth tier.
+Storage, RAM, and bandwidth all double with each tier you go up, but processor cores only double in the third tier and again in the fourth tier.

-Second-tier pricing is $22 per month, and third-tier pricing is $42 per month.
-The highest basic tier clocks in at $80 per month, but you'll find additional packages Cloudways offers by clicking on “view all plans.”
+Second-tier pricing is $26 per month, and third-tier pricing is $50 per month.
+The highest basic tier clocks in at $96 per month, but you'll find additional packages Cloudways offers by clicking on “view all plans.”
 These include options that go over $1,000 per month and offer 32 processor cores to support your hosting platform.
 There are also options to contact customer support and negotiate a different cloud server configuration at a higher price.
 Whatever server size you need, the support team can hook you up.
+They also offer a standard hosting service that is a bit cheaper in price.
+The difference is that their premium service utilizes NVME storage and it also has accelerated memory.

 If you're curious about Cloudways but don't want to hand over your credit card until you commit, that's easy to deal with.
 The company provides a three-day free trial period that allows you to get familiar with their offerings without committing to a payment plan.
 There is also a free trial offer of 30 days for pro features.